 \bfi {Time dynamics of the local imbalance, \eqref{locI} for different curvatures, $A$, of the harmonic potential placed on top of the lattice.
 Observe the coexistence of the delocalized central region with outer parts where local imbalance is practically unaffected by dynamics revealing very strong localization.} \efi

 As a second example we consider the case of a harmonic potential on top of the lattice, $h_i=\frac{A}{2}(i-i_0)^2$, where $i_0$ denotes the center of the lattice ($i_0=20.5$ for lattice of size $L=40$ considered).
-Such a potential was considered in \cite{Chanda20c} where we have found that for short-ranged interactions the system splits into separate regions.
-While at the center the system delocalizes, clear signatures of localization are observed at the outer regions leading to ``phase separation'' or the coexistence of localized phases with ergodic central bubble.
+Such a potential {has been} considered in \cite{Chanda20c} where we have found that for short-ranged interactions the system splits into separate regions.
+While at the center the system delocalizes, clear signatures of localization are observed at the outer regions leading to ``phase separation'' or the coexistence of localized phases with the ergodic central bubble.
 This has been attributed to the fact that the local dynamics is governed by a local static field, $F_{loc} = A(i-i_0)$, following the first order Taylor expansion of the potential.
 Indeed soon such a coexistence phenomenon was verified in the quantum simulator experiment \cite{Morong21} where the system may be described by the long-range-interacting Ising chain.